Mormon folklore: Folk narratives

 Mormons tell stories about early church members, The Three Nephites, and spirits of dead people.
 Mormons often retell stories about how early members of the church endured persecution and hardships in order to inspire other members.
 Stories about plural wives often tell of the women's plight in having to share a husband, or the opposite, the convenient companionship of her sister wives.
 J. Golden Kimball was a member of the Seventy and a folk hero known for swearing and undermining authority; stories told about him are often humorous.
 Stories about Joseph Smith, Brigham Young, Eliza Snow, and other founders have a near-mythic status.

 The Three Nephites are three Nephite disciples chosen by Jesus in the Book of Mormon to never die.
 In modern Three Nephites stories, one or more of these men appear to give assistance to those in need and then mysteriously disappear.
 The assistance ranges from providing childcare to fixing a car.
 According to William Wilson, Three Nephites stories "reflect and reinforce church programs and, by endowing them with mystical values, place them beyond criticism or questioning."

 Many Mormons engage in genealogy research in order to perform baptisms for the dead.
 One common folk narrative is for a researcher to have lost hope of finding more information, only to miraculously find it in a book or cemetery.
 There are also many stories of spirits helping church members to perform their temple work for the dead or conveying their gratitude somehow.

+Folk beliefs regarding LDS Church history include the following: